-A binary PVA file can be input to Inertial Explorer if external position, velocity and/or attitude updates are available.
-See PVA File on page 194 for the format of this file.
+A binary PVA file can be input to Inertial Explorer if external position updates are available.
+See PVA File on page 192 for the format of this file.
 Input of this binary file is the recommended approach if large numbers of external updates are available.
 Two types of updates are supported by the PVA file: absolute coordinate and relative coordinate updates.
-Absolute updates are position, velocity or attitude updates within a defined reference frame, and the relative updates provide the translation vector between two points in time.
-If using a PVA file, the following user commands are supported:
+Absolute updates are position updates within a defined reference frame, and the relative updates provide the translation vector between two points in time.